Roles and Responsibilities

 - Attend public meetings

-Comments provided by the public may help the Committee gather background information, understand public and professional perspectives, and/or bring to light emerging evidence or issues to consider when reviewing the evidence.
+Public comments are considered as the Committee gathers background information, understands public and professional perspectives, and/or examines emerging evidence or issues to consider when reviewing the evidence.

 NESR is committed to transparency and accessibility, and therefore will seek to expand opportunities for public engagement in future projects.